pallets/flask/docs/patterns/wtforms.rst

 arguments will be inserted as HTML attributes.
 So, for example, you can call ``render_field(form.username, class='username')`` to add a class to the input element.
-Note that WTForms returns standard Python strings, so we have to tell Jinja2 that this data is already HTML-escaped with the ``|safe`` filter.
+Note that WTForms returns standard Python strings, so we have to tell Jinja that this data is already HTML-escaped with the ``|safe`` filter.

 Here is the :file:`register.html` template for the function we used above, which